mathiasrw/rexreplace/README.md

 - Patterns are described as javascript notation regex
 - Pattern defaults to global multiline case-insensitive search
-- Supports regex lookaheads in pattern
+- Supports regex lookaheads in the pattern
 - Supports backreference to matching groups in the replacement
 - Data to be treated can be piped in
 - See the [release note](https://github.com/mathiasrw/rexreplace/releases) for a log of changes.
 Descriptions are given in latest patch version.